 This list is complied of Black entrepreneurs who have made an indelible mark in entertainment, and who are the personification of Black Excellence when it comes to entrepreneurship and driving black culture forward.
 Click NEXT, above or below, to see more…

 The legendary Sam Cooke was more than just the brilliant singer/songwriter who penned classic songs like “A Change Gonna Come.”
 He is more than just one of the characters portrayed in the film “One Night in Miami.”
-Sam was also a brilliant business name prior to his untimely death when he was shot at the Hacienda Motel in the City of Angels.
+Sam was also a brilliant business man prior to his untimely death when he was shot at the Hacienda Motel in the City of Angels.

 Although he was mostly known for that angelic voice of his, Sam Cooke was among the first Black performers to own the rights to his music and to form his own recording and publishing company.
-He was a industry leading game changer when there were not many.
+He was a industry-leading game-changer when there were not many.

 Berry Gordy is one of eight children and also the legendary Founder of Motown Records.
-2648 West Grand Boulevard would never be the same after Gordy built the long lasting empire that introduced the world to some of the best music, talent, artistry, and record labels of all time.
+2648 West Grand Boulevard would never be the same after Gordy built the long-lasting empire that introduced the world to some of the best music, talent, artistry, and record labels of all time.

 Gordy was an astute songwriter himself as well as a trained boxer, Korean war veteran, and even the owner of his own record store before even launching the label that gave us Diana Ross, The Jackson 5, The Temptations, Smokey Robinson and countless others.
 Known as a true visionary, talent developer, businessman, and pioneer, Gordy was able to incorporate Motown in 1960 and he later would serve on the board.